 When you and your soon-to-be spouse are planning your wedding, one of the biggest planning tools that should be in place is a prenuptial agreement.
 Though you may often hear about prenuptial agreements when it comes to celebrities and the wealthy, it is common for anyone who is getting married to have one.
 It is important to note that this does not mean you are planning for or expecting to get a divorce.
-Instead, an experienced divorce attorney, like a divorce attorney in Tampa, FL, just wants you to know that you can be prepared and protect any assets you do have.
+Instead, an experienced divorce attorney, like a divorce lawyer Tampa, FL residents trust, just wants you to know that you can be prepared and protect any assets you do have.
 A prenuptial agreement can also be used in the event that one spouse dies and wishes to leave their assets to the remaining spouse.

 What is a prenuptial agreement?